 The Active Electrode Compensation (AEC) method for high-resolution intracellular recordings

-More recently, we have tested this method in vivo , in collaboration with Cyril Monier and Yves Frégnac (UNIC).
+The AEC method was also tested in vivo , in collaboration with Cyril Monier and Yves Frégnac (ICN).
 The method could be successfully tested in vivo, we succeeded in performing continuous dynamic-clamp experiments and injection of artificial synaptic conductances in neurons of cat primary visual cortex in vivo (see details in ).
 These different aspects were also reviewed in a recent book chapter with Romain Brette .

 One of the most important application of the AEC method is that it can be used to perform voltage-clamp experiments.
 This application was explored recently in vitro , where we could show that voltage-clamp experiments using different paradigms, ranging from the controlled injection of conductances up to conductance patterns evoked by electric stimulation in the slice.
 We could demonstrate that the AEC method provides a single-electrode voltage-clamp access for sharp electrodes, with is more precise than discontinuous methods .